yongedevil/YTK_TechTrees/readme.txt

   2.1 Known Issues:
   -----------------
   This mod tracks parts by their name field.
-This means if two parts have the same name, only the first will be editied.
+This means if two parts have the same name, only the first will be edited.

   2.2  Install Options:
   ---------------------